Buddhism in the World (text)

-The Buddhist Studies Center was established in Berkeley, California, under the auspices of the Buddhist Churches of America.
-In 1966, the center changed its name to the Institute of Buddhist Studies.
-It is active today in training clergy for the Buddhist Churches of America.
+The Buddhist Studies Center was first established in 1949 in Berkeley, California, under the auspices of the Buddhist Churches of America.
+In 1966, the center changed its name to the Institute of Buddhist Studies and became the first seminary for Buddhist ministry and research.
+The Institute affiliated with the Graduate Theological Union in 1985, and today is active in training clergy for the Buddhist Churches of America.

 1960 CE Soka Gakkai in the U.S.

-Daisaku Ikeda (President of Soka Gakkai) visited the United States.
+Daisaku Ikeda, President of Soka Gakkai, visited the United States in 1960, largely introducing Soka Gakkai to Americans.
 By 1992, Soka Gakkai International–USA estimated that it had 150,000 American members.

 1965 CE Immigration and Nationality Act

-This act ended the quota system, enacted in 1924, which had virtually halted immigration from Asia to the United States for over forty years.
+The 1965 Immigration and Nationality Act ended the quota system which had virtually halted immigration from Asia to the United States for over forty years.
 Following 1965, growing numbers of Asian immigrants from South, Southeast, and East Asia settled in America; many brought Buddhist traditions with them.

-In the midst of the Vietnam conflict, Vietnamese monks in Saigon immolated themselves–an act the entire world witnessed through press coverage.
-Secretary of State Henry Cabot Lodge then met with Vietnamese and Japanese Buddhist leaders, and the State Department established an Office of Buddhist Affairs headed by Claremont College Professor Richard Gard.
-While Americans were reacting to the monks’ acts of self-immolation, another Vietnamese monk, named Thich Nhat Hanh, came to the United States to speak about the conflict.
-His visit, coupled with the publication in English of his book, Lotus in a Sea of Fire, so impressed Dr. Martin Luther King, Jr. that King nominated Nhat Hanh for the Nobel Peace Prize.
+The Vietnam conflict incited a surge of Buddhist activism in Saigon, which included some monks immolating themselves as an act of protest.
+In response, U.S. Secretary of State Henry Cabot Lodge met with Vietnamese and Japanese Buddhist leaders, and the State Department established an Office of Buddhist Affairs headed by Claremont College Professor Richard Gard.
+In 1966, Vietnamese monk and peace activist Thich Nhat Hanh came to the United States to speak about the conflict.
+His visit, coupled with the English publication of his book, Lotus in a Sea of Fire, so impressed Dr. Martin Luther King, Jr. that King nominated Nhat Hanh for the Nobel Peace Prize.

 1966 CE First Buddhist Monastery in Washington D.C.

-The Washington Buddhist Vihara, established in Washington, D.C., as a missionary center with the support of the Sri Lankan government, was the first Sri Lankan Buddhist temple in America.
+The Washington Buddhist Vihara was the first Sri Lankan Buddhist temple in America.
+It was established in Washington, D.C. in 1966 as a missionary center with the support of the Sri Lankan government.
 The Ven.
 Bope Vinita Thera brought an image and a relic of the Buddha to the nation’s capital in 1965.
-The following year, the Vihara was incorporated and, in 1968, it moved to its present location on 16th Street, NW.
+The following year, the Vihara was incorporated, and in 1968, it moved to its present location on 16th Street, NW.

 1969 CE Tibetan Center in Berkeley

-Tarthang Tulku, a Tibetan monk educated at Banaras Hindu University in India, came to Berkeley and within a few years established the Nyingma Meditation Center, the first Tibetan Buddhist center in the U.S.
+Tarthang Tulku, a Tibetan monk educated at Banaras Hindu University in India, came to Berkeley and in 1969 established the Nyingma Meditation Center, the first Tibetan Buddhist center in the U.S.

-This Oxford-educated Tibetan teacher brought the Karma Kagyu Tibetan Buddhist lineage to the U.S. He first taught at Tail of the Tiger (now Karme-Choling), a center on a farm his students purchased in Barnet, Vermont.
-In 1971, he established Karma Dzong in Boulder, Colorado.
-In 1973, he founded Vajradhatu, an organization consolidating many Dharmadhatu centers.
-Cutting through Spiritual Materialism, a classic introduction to Trungpa’s form of Tibetan Buddhism, was published in 1973.
+Chogyam Trungpa Rinpoche was an Oxford-educated Tibetan teacher who brought the Karma Kagyu Tibetan Buddhist lineage to the U.S. in 1970.
+In 1971, he established Karma Dzong in Boulder, Colorado, and in 1973, he founded Vajradhatu, an organization consolidating many Dharmadhatu centers.
+Cutting through Spiritual Materialism, his classic introduction to Trungpa’s form of Tibetan Buddhism, was published in 1973.

 1970 CE International Buddhist Meditation Center

-IBMC was established by Ven.
-Dr. Thich Thien-An, a Vietnamese Zen Master, in Los Angeles.
+The International Buddhist Meditation Center was established by Ven.
+Dr. Thich Thien-An, a Vietnamese Zen Master, in Los Angeles in 1970.
 The College of Buddhist Studies is also located on the grounds of the Center, which is currently under the direction of Thien-An’s student, Ven.
 Karuna Dharma.

-1972 CE Korean Zen Master to Rhode Island
+1972 CE Korean Zen Master comes to Rhode Island

 1974 CE Buddhist Chaplain in California